bmdepuy/OpenHAB-Smartthings/README.md

 This is an openHAB binding for use with the Samsung Smartthings hub.
 On 3/5/19 it was submitted to openHAB for review and addition to openHAB bindings collection.
 Until it has been accepted and added to the openHAB platform you can install it from here.

-## Requires Smartthing Classic App
+## Requires Smartthings Classic App

 This binding only works with the **Smartthings Classic** app for your phone.